These are the best places to travel this summer

-On most trips, people mix up beach time with detours to national parks, and trips to the cooler highlands and ancient cities in the middle of the island, so you'll experience a mix of heat and cool on pretty much every visit.
+On most trips, people mix up time on the country’s blissful beaches with detours to national parks, and jaunts to the cooler highlands and ancient cities in the middle of the island.
+So count on a mix of hot coastal spots and cool higher-altitude getaways on every trip.

-And the Sri Lankan calendar is chock-full of festivals and holidays, offering a unique cultural highlight for visitors almost every month.
-Whether you’re looking to hit the beach, spot wild elephants, hike to the summit of Adam’s Peak, or simply avoid the tourist crowds, here are the best times to visit Sri Lanka.
+Since the Sri Lankan calendar is chock-full of festivals and holidays, unique cultural highlights lie in store for visitors almost every month.
+Whether you’re looking to lie out in the sun, spot wild elephants, hike to the summit of Adam’s Peak or go further afield to less-touristed corners, here are the best times to visit Sri Lanka.

 December to March is the best time to hit the beach

 Sri Lanka’s high season coincides with the driest weather in the south and west of the country.
-Popular beach resorts such as Hikkaduwa and Mirissa are at their most idyllic, but also busiest, aligning with excellent surfing conditions on the south and west coasts.
-However, the Maha monsoon season (October to January) keeps the East, the North, and the Ancient Cities humid and rainy at this time of year.
+Popular beach resorts such as Hikkaduwa and Mirissa are at their most idyllic – but also busiest, since the season also brings excellent surfing conditions on the south and west coasts.
+Do keep in mind, though, that the Maha monsoon season (October to January) keeps the East, the North and the Ancient Cities humid and rainy at this time of year.

-Sri Lanka is a year-round wildlife-watching destination, but the best times to spot elephants, leopards and buffalo is during the main November-to-April tourist season.
-All the big parks are open and animals start to gather around water holes, making them easier to spot.
-However, the island's greatest wildlife spectacle – the "Gathering" of elephants at Minneriya National Park – takes place from July to September.
+Sri Lanka is a year-round wildlife-watching destination.
+The best time to spot elephants, leopards and buffalo is during the main November-to-April tourist season: all the big parks are open and animals start to gather around water holes, making them easier to spot.

 The festival of Maha Shivaratri in early March (or late February) brings another flurry of activity, with Hindus commemorating the marriage of Shiva to Parvati with all-night vigils and ceremonies.
 It’s the most important festival for Shaivite Tamils, who comprise the majority of Sri Lanka’s Hindus.